 2-4 Tablespoons of Bragg's ACV or similar brand

 Optional for Taste: 2-4 Tablespoons of local, raw honey (if you use raw and it's too thick, boil a small amount of water to soften it and stir it in as a syrup)

 Drink 8-10 glasses a day as normal water intake, if you do add the honey make sure to drink normal unfiltered water throughout the day as well.
 Adding a slice of lemon or cucumber can add some flavor if you want!

 Pregnancy Tea & Herbs

-While I personally prefer the Traditional Medicinals brand for tea, but there are many options such as Earth Mama Angel Baby's tea Organic Morning Wellness, Pink Stork Pregnancy Tea, and Inner Peace Morning Sickness Relief.
-The teas all have different ingredients, so you may have to try one or two to see what works best for you.
+While I personally prefer the Traditional Medicinals brand for tea, but there are many options such as Earth Mama Organic's tea Organic Morning Wellness, Pink Stork Pregnancy Tea, and Inner Peace Morning Sickness Relief.
+The teas all have different herbal ingredients, so you may have to try one or two to see what works best for you.

 Alfalfa and Red Raspberry Leaf are great ingredients, in fact I was also advised by my herbal practitioner to take Alfalfa supplements three times a day.
+Oregon’s Wild Harvest is the brand that worked for me.
 Since I started that combination of supplements including Alfalfa, I haven't experienced the debilitating nausea that I usually do.
 I personally don't want to mess with what seems to be working!